Arcadier/Plug-In-Billing-Engine/README.md

 ## Location of Actual Plug-In ##

-ADD MORE
 Now that you have added a payment method (subscription or one-time fee), here is where you add the actual content of the Plug-In you are trying to sell.
 Whether you are implementing a Subscription Plan or a One-Time Fee, the location of the actual Plug-In itself should remain the same.
-In either of the root folders (depending on your method of payment), navigate to “admin” > “index.php” and open it.
-Your Plug-In code should go inside the if-statement just before the else-statement.
-If you take a look at the illustration below, it explains the logic behind this effect.
-The if-statement asks if the license is valid (which means paid), and if it is, then execute the according Plug-In.
-Essentially your code should go within the indicated box.
+In your root folder, you should have the same structure as normal Plug-Ins, in that there are three internal directories called "css", "html", and "scripts".
+However, in the case of an additional Stripe Payment, your "html" file should be empty while your "css" and "scripts" files remain the same.
+Now, return to your root folder and navigate to “admin” > “index.php” and open it.
+Your Plug-In's html code should go inside the if-statement just before the else-statement.
+If you take a look at the illustration below, the if-statement asks if the license is valid (which means paid), and if it is, then it will execute the according Plug-In.
+Essentially your Plug-In's "index.html" code should go within the indicated box.

 <img width="1186" alt="14" src="https://user-images.githubusercontent.com/6611854/60490137-86cd9600-9cd8-11e9-8b79-e257b75c3573.png">

-Your Plug-In has Stripe now integrated to it and you may now customize your payment request!
+Your Plug-In has Stripe now integrated into it and you may now customize your payment request!